-In order to understand how discount and return are calculated let us look at the illustration below.
+In order to understand how discount and return are calculated, let us look at the illustration below.

-U.S Government issues a T-Bill Face Value $10,000; maturity six month at $9,800.
+U.S Government issues a T-Bill Face Value $10,000; maturity six months at $9,800.

 - $200, which is a discount rate or the interest rate earned by holding the T-bill.
 Hence it is said that the T-bills are always issued at a discount.